-What is a Prix Fixe Menu?
+What Is a Prix Fixe Menu?

 A table d’hote menu typically does offer those choices.
 It’s another type of fixed menu.
 But, in general, the phrase prix fixe refers to a set menu at a fixed price.

-What Does Prix Fixe Mean?
+Prix Fixe Meaning

 Prix fixe is French for fixed price.
-That’s the fundamental prix fixe definition.
+That’s the basic prix fixe definition.
 It’s sometimes incorrectly spelled prixe fixe, so watch out for that.
 Applied to a menu, it means diners get a collection of menu items for a set total price.
 It is the exact opposite of an a la carte menu.

-How to Pronounce Prix Fixe
+Prix Fixe Pronunciation

-Why Are Prix Fixe Menus Used?
+Why Have a Prix Fixe Menu?